AnuragBambardekar/Video-Tools/README.md

 Using the MoviePy library to perform video editing operations on a series of video clips and audio, ultimately creating a new video with combined effects and edited audio.

 Make sure before running the script, the resolutions of the different clips match.

+# Resize Videos

+The script utilizes OpenCV to extract the original width and height of a video, then uses FFmpeg through subprocess to resize the video to a new resolution while maintaining the original audio.
+The resulting resized video is saved at the specified output path.